braillescreen/helpfulbgt/readme.md

 * Fixes the See Also heading to be a bit more descriptive.
 * Fixes to older change log entries.
 * Added an example for using profiling.

+## 2021-11-02:
+* Please ignore this changelog within this document.
+Look at the commit history instead from now on.